 A long overdue proposal to protect most streams and wetlands, released by the Obama administration in March 2014, will ensure that the drinking water for nearly one third of all Americans is no longer at risk of pollution.
 Make sure your voice is heard today!
 President Obama and the Environmental Protection Agency need to know that you want to protect our water!

 It’s pretty simple - all water is connected.
 Even kids understand that.
 The health of our rivers, lakes, and bays depend on the streams and wetlands that flow into them.
 The health of our nation’s rivers, lakes, and bays depends on the network of small streams and wetlands that flow into them.
-Tell EPA and the Army Corps that you support the proposal to #ProtectCleanWater today.
+Tell the President that you support the proposal to #ProtectCleanWater today.